updated on 24 March 2026

 We’ve put together a brief run-down of some of the ways your student law society can support you in your quest to become a lawyer, whichever route you choose.

 Engagement is key to any law society – after all, without society promotion, it’s difficult to build a solid membership base.
-Luckily, with email newsletters, social media, online hubs, and both virtual and in-person events, it’s never been easier to stay connected to your law society, know what’s going on and feel part of a wider community.
+Luckily, with email newsletters, social media, group chats and both virtual and in-person events, it’s never been easier to stay connected to your law society, know what’s going on and feel part of a wider community.

 Communication, however, is a two-way street, and as well as providing information for you, your society should also listen to your opinions and ideas.
 Are you offered the chance to give your feedback?
-Do you feel like your voice is heard and valued?
+Do you feel like your voice is heard and valued, and that change is being made?
 These are valid points to consider – an engaged society is one where its members feel like they can share their ideas about the future and progression of their society.
 Some of the best submissions we read this year were from societies that had taken on board their members’ concerns and opinions and made concrete changes in response.

-The award for ‘Best at student engagement’ was presented to Cambridge University Law Society and sponsored by Lexology.
+The award for ‘Best at student engagement’ was presented to UCL Law Society and sponsored by Lexology.

 Attending career events is a huge part of being part of a society and, quite honestly, probably one of the main reasons you joined in the first place.

-The ‘Best social event’ award, sponsored by Debevoise & Plimpton LLP, was presented to the University of Sheffield BAME Law Society for their Cultural Night event.
+The ‘Best social event’ award, sponsored by Debevoise & Plimpton LLP, was presented to the Royal Holloway Law Society.

 In essence, mooting involves taking part in a mock trial competition where law students get the chance to put their knowledge to practice.
 Although many might find the idea of mooting scary and only for the experienced, we heard from many societies that successfully hosted a series of internal moots and coordinated participation in external moots across all year groups and abilities.